Lavender - Kuura Essentials Herbs

 Perfumery status: A head note of medium intensity and poor persistence

-An evergreen woody shrub, up to 1 meter tall, with pale green, narrow, linear leaves and flowers on blunt spikes of a beautiful violet-blue color.
+Lavender is an evergreen woody shrub, up to 1 meter tall, with pale green, narrow, linear leaves and flowers on blunt spikes of a beautiful violet-blue color.
 The whole plant is highly aromatic.

-Indigenous to the Mediterranean region, now cultivated all over the world.
+Lavender is Indigenous to the Mediterranean region, now cultivated all over the world.
 The oil is produced mainly in France, also in Spain, Italy, England, Australia, Tasmania, Russia, Bulgaria, Greece etc.

 Herbal & Folk tradition